 Wrap your mitts around a homemade beverage this Bonfire Night.
 Whether you fancy mulled drinks or comforting mugs of cocoa, we've got a selection of winning winter warmers.

 If you are heading out to watch the fireworks on 5 November, pack up anything from indulgent hot chocolate and steaming soups to brave and boozy punches.
 Not only will you bypass the cost and the queues, but you'll be able to nab yourself the best spot by the bonfire too.
 So fill up your flasks and prepare to sip while taking in the splendour of the night's display.
+If you're short of a vessel for your warming drink, read our review of the best flasks and thermal cups.

 1. Slow cooker hot chocolate